FrontendMasters/front-end-handbook/what-is-a-FD.md

 A front-end developer architects and develops websites and applications using web technologies (i.e. HTML, CSS, DOM, and JavaScript) which run on the web platform or act as compilation input for non-web platform environments.

 ![](images/what-is-front-end-dev.png "https://www.upwork.com/hiring/development/front-end-developer/")

 <cite>image source: <a href="https://www.upwork.com/hiring/development/front-end-developer/">https://www.upwork.com/hiring/development/front-end-developer/</a></cite>

-Typically, a developer enters into the field of front-end development by developing for some type of [web browser](https://en.wikipedia.org/wiki/Web_browser), webview, or [headless browser](https://en.wikipedia.org/wiki/Headless_browser) running on a device (desktops, laptops, netbooks, tablets, phones) enabled with web platform capabilities.
+Typically, a developer enters into the field of front-end development by developing HTML, CSS, and JS code to run in a [web browser](https://en.wikipedia.org/wiki/Web_browser), webview, or [headless browser](https://en.wikipedia.org/wiki/Headless_browser) which runs on a device enabled with web platform capabilities.

 Web browsers typically run on a desktop, laptop, tablet, or phone but as of late a browser can be found on just about anything (i.e fridge, in cars, etc...).